Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Results and Discussion

 \section{Results and Discussion}

 In this section, we present and discuss the obtained results.
-Specifically, we first analyze the parameters of the proposed technique: Section~\ref{subsec:distri} presents the results achieved using different patch distributions, Section~\ref{subsec:score} analyzes distinct functions to update the patch size score, and Section~\ref{subsec:range} evaluates distinct range for the patch size.
-After, a convergence analysis of the proposed technique is performed in Section~\ref{subsec:convergence}.
-Then, a comparison between networks trained with the proposed and standard techniques is presented in Section~\ref{subsec:dilated_comparison}.
-Finally, comparison with state-of-the-art is reported in Section~\ref{subsec:state}.
+Specifically, we first analyze the parameters of the proposed technique: Section~\ref{subsec:distri} presents the results achieved using different patch distributions, Section~\ref{subsec:score} analyzes distinct functions to update the patch size score, and Section~\ref{subsec:range} evaluates different ranges for the patch size.
+Then, a comparison between the dilated and standard convolution is presented in Section~\ref{subsec:conv_op}.
+A convergence analysis of the proposed technique is performed in Section~\ref{subsec:convergence} while a comparison between networks trained with the proposed and standard training techniques is presented in Section~\ref{subsec:dilated_comparison}.
+Finally, a comparison with the state-of-the-art is reported in Section~\ref{subsec:state}.